• Skip to primary navigation

 Instructions

-• Slice snow peas and green onions.
-Dice bell pepper, slice carrots, and roughly chop cilantro.
-Add to bowl.
+• Slice sugar snap peas and green onions.
+Dice bell pepper and roughly chop cilantro.
+Add them to the bowl.

-• Top with additional sesame seeds if desired.
-(Or slivered almonds for crunch.)
+• Top with additional sesame seeds, nuts, or cilantro if desired.

 Notes